 The Nueske family started smoking bacon in Hillcrest, Wisconsin, about 100 years before we started serving sandwiches in 1982.
 Like many of the long-lived family companies we buy from, their passion hasn’t seemed to wane in over a century.
 “I eat bacon so much,” says Tanya Nueske, granddaughter of the founder.
 “In our family we put bacon on everything.”
 When you taste this stuff you’ll probably do the same.

 And the flavor!
 There's a reason this is our top seller and our house bacon at both Zingerman's Delicatessen and Zingerman's Roadhouse restaurant.
-It is perfectly balanced between softly, pleasantly sweet and salty/smoky.
+After smoking for up to 24 hours over Wisconsin applewood, it is perfectly balanced between softly, pleasantly sweet and salty/smoky.
 To me this is the Platonic ideal of bacon.
 If I were to choose one bacon to eat every day, which pretty much sounds like heaven, this would be it.

 "The beluga of bacon, the Rolls-Royce of Rashers."